-Add a title and add new Container Block and use Container settings like Spacing, Colors and other according to your requirements.
+Add a title and add a new Container Block and use Container settings like Spacing, Colors, and others according to your requirements.

-Here is the sample Container Spacing and Color settings.
+Here are the sample Container Spacing and Color settings.

 3. Add Shortcode

-Add new Shortcode block inside the container block.
-Copy the shortcode from WP Show Posts mentioned above and Paste it into the Shortcode box.
+Add a new Shortcode block inside the container block.
+Copy the shortcode from the WP Show Posts mentioned above and Paste it into the Shortcode box.

 4. Related Posts Result

 After finishing up, hit publish button and check the result.
 The related posts look like this

 Element is the most powerful module in GeneratePress Premium Theme.
 I love using Hook, Layout, Header, and Block Element Type.
 Here, you can create different styles using Block Elements in the header, footer, sidebar, etc.